30 Healing Solutions for Thyroid Dysfunction

-- Fluorescent lights; plastics; environmental toxins and chemicals, which inhibit the thyroid.
+- Fluorescent lights; plastics; environmental toxins and chemicals all inhibit the thyroid.

 - Antacids and iron (found in many iron and multi-vitamin supplements).
-According to the literature (Surks and associates, New England Journal of Medicine) and clinical investigation, aluminum hydroxide (in most antacids and some commercial salt as an anti-caking agent) and iron will significantly decrease the bio-availability of thyroxine.
+According to the literature (Surks and associates, New England Journal of Medicine) and clinical investigation, aluminum hydroxide (in most antacids and some commercial salt as an anti-caking agent) and iron significantly decreases the bio-availability of thyroxine.

 17. It’s important to stabilize blood sugar for optimal thyroid function (many individuals underestimate the value of this).
 A carb-heavy diet increase estrogens and negatively effect the thyroid.
 Avoid low calorie diets, fat-free diets, fasting and skipping breakfast.

 18. Be aware of halogens.
 Excess halogen exposure from chlorine, bromide and fluoride block iodine uptake and inhibit thyroid function.
 Chlorine and fluoride (water, hot tubs, swimming pools, toothpaste) and excess bromine/bromide (breads, Mountain Dew, processed and packaged foods, hot tubs, any products with flame retardants such as mattresses).